SakuNicks05/Cornerstone/README.md

+INSTRUCTIONS TO RUN WEBSITE:
+- Copy paste the files into your editor (preferably VS code) then boom, run live server

 The Cornerstone church website aims to provide information about the church's history, events, ministries, and other activities that are involved in the community.
 With a clean user interface, it makes the user experience much easier via smooth and easy navigation through the different navigation links that are provided.

 GENERAL FEAUTURES: